Get familiar with the costs

 Research the market price for the vehicle you’re interested in before you go to a dealer, so you know what to expect and are prepared to negotiate.
 The price of the vehicle under finance might be higher than the market value, often so the dealer’s finance provider can cover the costs of lower interest rates or other benefits offered in the proposal.

 Supply chain hold-ups can be common.
 Make sure you understand how long it will take for your vehicle to arrive and if the agreed price will apply regardless of delivery time.
 Some models have a much shorter wait period than others, which means you can upgrade sooner.

 Choose how to get financed

 There are two main ways you can finance your business vehicle:

-- Car or equipment financing from a bank or other finance provider
+- A bank or other finance provider

-Get your quote in writing
+Get a quote

 Understand any restrictions and conditions

 Maintenance plans, additional warranties, insurances and optional extras may be included as conditions of the offer.
 Make sure you know what these extras are and decide if they meet your needs and budget.